hmcts/cnp-module-webapp/README.md

 -	app_settings, this is the key valued pairs of application settings used by the application at runtime

 ## Usage
 Following is an example of provisioning a NodeJs, SpringBoot, and Java enabled web app, the following code fragment shows how you could use the moj-module-webapp to provision the infrastructure for a typical frontend.
-To provision a backend Java, or SpringBoot infrastructure the code is exactly the same, however you would probably replace "${var.product}-frontend" with "${var.product}-frontend" so that it's obvious what it is, in the Azure portal:-
+To provision a backend Java, or SpringBoot infrastructure the code is exactly the same, however you would probably replace "${var.product}-frontend" with "${var.product}-backend" so that it's obvious what it is, in the Azure portal:-

 ```terraform
 module "frontend" {